Edward Hopkinson

-Edward Hopkinson (28 May 1859 – 15 January 1922) was a British electrical engineer and Conservative politician.
+Edward Hopkinson (28 May 1859 – 15 January 1922) was a British civil, mechanical and electrical engineer, and Conservative politician.

+Background and education

-He was the fourth son of John Hopkinson, an engineer who was mayor of Manchester in 1882/83.
+Hopkinson was the fourth son of John Hopkinson, an engineer who was mayor of Manchester in 1882/83.

 Hopkinson was educated at Owen's College, Manchester and Emmanuel College, Cambridge.
-He graduated from Emmanuel in 1881 and was made a fellow of the college in 1883.
+He graduated from Cambridge in 1881 and was made a fellow of Emmanuel in 1883.
 In 1882 he began to study mechanical and electrical engineering under Sir William Siemens, and received a doctorate from the University of London.

+Hopkinson married Minnie Campbell (1862-1936) of County Antrim, and they had two children, Edward Campbell (1889-1966) and Katharine Campbell (1897-1986).
+His elder brothers included the noted physicist and engineer John Hopkinson, and Sir Alfred Hopkinson, vice-chancellor of the University of Manchester, and amongst his nephews were engineer and scientist Bertram Hopkinson, and Austin Hopkinson, MP.